asmodeuSuS/asmodeuSuS/README.md

 - 👋 Hi, I’m @asmodeuSuS
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning 3d designing
+- 🌱 I’m currently learning a little bit of everything
 - 💞️ I’m looking to collaborate on a metaschool

 <!---